chhajedji/scripts/README.md

 - Functionality
     - Put all your applications which needed to run after startup in this script.
 Applications like wallpaper, notification manager, clipboard manager, network manager etc.
     - Check if application is already running, if not then start it.
-    - It will also select if HDMI is connected and set monitors for dual display using [monitor_config.sh](#monitor_config.sh).
+    - It will also select if HDMI is connected and set monitors for dual display using [disp_config.sh](#disp_config.sh).
     - Applications listed in _Dependencies_ are one that I use.
 Most of them have a check that if they are installed.

 - Dependencies